 For general information on program costs, available grants and scholarships, and work study opportunities, visit our Finances page.

-Be sure to visit either the U.S. Department of State's Passport Operations in Response to COVID-19 or Passports & International Travel web pages for the most up-to-date passport application and renewal information.
+Visit the U.S. Department of State’s Passports & International Travel page for passport application and renewal instructions.